jsenv/core/packages/test/README.md

 ## 1.3 Assertion library

-To keep example very basic "assert" block do not use an assertion library.
+To have a basic example, the part of the code comparing `actual` and `expected` was done without an assertion library.
-In pratice test likely needs one.
-The diff below showns how the "assert" block can be written using [@jsenv/assert](../assert).
+In pratice a test would likely use one.
+The diff below shows how the assertion can be written using [@jsenv/assert](../assert).
 Note that any other assertion library would work.

 ```diff
 + import { assert } from "@jsenv/assert"